children sat on a bench

 A robust pastoral programme, overseen by the Head and Deputy Head, ensures that every pupil is known as an individual and given every opportunity to thrive.
 Important elements of this include:

-• Weekly pastoral meetings, which are held for each year group, where every pupil is discussed.
+• Weekly pastoral meetings, held for each year group, where every pupil is discussed.

 • A PSHEE curriculum from Year 1 – Year 11, which has been designed to promote positive relationships and to develop kindness, tolerance and respect for others.